LEARN ABOUT LEGAL SECRETARY CAREERS AND EDUCATION

 Most legal secretary programs cover law office practices, keyboarding, computers, word processing, legal terminology and law.

-While legal secretary training isn't always required, it is recommended if you want to work in a law firm.
+While legal secretary schooling isn’t always required, it is recommended if you want to work in a law firm.

 A legal secretary or legal assistant plays a crucial role in every law office as they perform the following tasks: